Curriculum Office – New Degrees and Certificates

 - The Degree & Certificate Committee (DAC) may recommend the program for approval as proposed, amend the proposal and recommend or postpone for further review.

-- Once recommended by the DAC, the program must be recommended by the Pathway Dean, EAC Chair, Dean of Academic Affairs, VP of Academic Affairs, and approved by the District President and the PCC Board.
+- Once recommended by the DAC, the program must be recommended by the Pathway Dean, EAC Chair, Executive Dean for Teaching & Learning Support, VP of Academic Affairs, and approved by the District President and the PCC Board.
 The program must then be approved by the state.

 - Implementation: The SAC will be notified when the course has completed the entire process.
 At that point, the SAC may advertise the program, and the curriculum staff will input the program details into the catalog, web application, etc.